Wozzardman/FilteredDetailsListV3/CONDITIONAL_LOGIC_FIX.md

-# Multiple Edit and Conditional Logic Change Tracking Fix
+# Multiple Edit, Conditional Logic, and Enhanced Features Fix

 ## Problem Description

-When using the PCF control, there were two related issues with change tracking:
+When using the PCF control, there were three related issues that have been resolved:

 ### Issue 1: Conditional Logic Changes
 1. **New Row Behavior**: When adding a new row and triggering conditional logic (e.g., selecting DrawingNum auto-populates Size), each field change is properly tracked with yellow highlights.